moff4/schema_schecker/README.md

-  "max_length" : extra check of length (len) "min_length" : extra check of length (len) "unexpected" : allow unexpected keys (for dict)
+  "max_length" : extra check of length (len) "min_length" : extra check of length (len) "unexpected" : allow unexpected keys (for dict) "errmsg"     : will be in ValueError in case of error on this level }
-}
 ```